puppetlabs/puppet-docs/source/puppet/3.6/reference/lang_reserved.markdown

 * Cannot be used as bare word strings --- you must quote these words if you wish to use them as strings.
 * Cannot be used as names for custom functions.
 * Cannot be used as names for classes.
-* Cannot be used as names for custom resource types or defined resource types.
+* Cnot be used as names for custom resource types or defined resource types.

 > **Note:** As of Puppet 3, reserved words MAY be used as names for attributes in custom resource types.
 This is a change from the behavior of 2.7 and earlier.